article

 A better standard is plain but durable: official objectives, clear notes, diagrams, troubleshooting scenarios, lab artifacts, and weak-spot repair.
 If a resource cannot be mapped back to an objective or a realistic network task, treat it as optional.

-For now, use the current employer-language panel as a study checklist, not as a market forecast.
+For now, use the current small dated sample of public job postings as a study checklist, not as a market forecast.

 Honest bottom line